 - The Statistical Section contains selected economic, financial trend, and demographic information on a multi-year basis.

 - The Compliance section has independent auditor's reports on compliance and internal control.

-The City of Greenville is pleased to announce the June 30, 2019 Annual Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officer's Association for the 32th year.
+The City of Greenville is pleased to announce the June 30, 2020 Annual Comprehensive Financial Report received the Certificate of Achievement for Excellence in Financial Reporting from the Government Finance Officer's Association for the 33th year.

 The annual budget is the vehicle through which the Greenville City Council authorizes Greenville City government to fund operations during a specific fiscal year for specific purposes.
 The budget establishes the economic resources that are required to support these activities.
 The budget is a fiscal, planning, and policy document which reflects the allocation of limited revenues among competing uses.

 - Budget Public Hearing Notice FY 22-23 (PDF)